Macomb Correctional Facility

 Macomb Correctional Facility (MRF) is a Michigan prison, located in Lenox Township, for adult male prisoners.

 Facility

 The prison was opened in 1993 and has eleven major and two minor buildings, totaling approximately 300000 sqft, on 100 acres with a capacity of 1416 prisoners.
 It has seven housing units currently used for Michigan Department of Corrections male prisoners 18 years of age and older.
 One of the housing units is used for Level I (lower level security) prisoners, four housing units for Level II prisoners, and two housing units for Level IV (higher level security) prisoners.
 Four other buildings provide for education, support services, storage, and prison administration.

 Security

 The facility is surrounded by three 12 ft chain link fences with razor-ribbon wire.
 Electronic detection systems and patrol vehicles are also utilized to maintain perimeter security.
 Two gun towers were added in 1997.
-In 2019, press reports indicated the towers are manned only intermittently.
+In 2019, press reports indicated the towers are only staffed intermittently.